 One of the most popular dives in the world.
 The 2 tank manta ray night dive is an exhilarating experience that is unique to the Kona Coast and one of the top night dives in the world.
 Kona Honu Divers is the top rated and most reviewed dive company in Hawaii and we provide the highest quality experience available above and below the surface.

 The Manta Ray Dive Experience

-You will board the Honu One, Kona’s most spacious and well appointed dive boat, at the Honokohau Harbor and cruise north along the coast to Garden Eel Cove.
-You will have an opportunity to dive the reef with our highly trained and experienced staff upon arrival during the day.
-Afterward, everyone will get to enjoy a Kona sunset and light meal before having an educational and fascinating briefing on the manta ray’s lifestyle.
-After nightfall, you will re-enter the water in the hopes to see these gentle giants perform their graceful underwater ballet.
-Your manta ray night dive will be 60 minutes long.
-We see these magnificent creatures over 60% of the time.
-If there are no manta rays we offer the opportunity to enjoy an epic night reef dive.
+You will board the Honu One, Kona’s most spacious and well appointed dive boat, at Honokohau Harbor and cruise north along the coast to Garden Eel Cove.
+The diving begins with a reef dive led by our highly trained and experienced staff.
+Divers will spend their surface interval enjoying a Kona sunset and a light meal before having an educational and fascinating briefing on the manta ray’s lifestyle.
+Once the sun dips below the horizon, you will gear up and re-enter the water in the hopes to see these gentle giants perform their graceful underwater ballet.
+Your manta ray night dive will be about 45 minutes long.
+We see these magnificent creatures 80% of the time.
+If there are no manta rays we will offer the opportunity to enjoy an epic night reef dive.